rahman-mahmudur/PyART/README.md

 This is a fork of the PyART real time API reccomendation tool used for undergraduate research.

 Current modifications:
-* Added ability to search Google for information about reccomended apis using Python Requests and BeautifulSoup Web Scraper.
+* Added ability to search Google for information about recommended apis using Python Requests and BeautifulSoup Web Scraper.
 * Improved readability in terminal.
 * Added Support Vector Machine and Logistic Regression Classifier to compare performance and accuracy.